PySimpleGUI/PySimpleGUI/.github/ISSUE_TEMPLATE/issue-form---must-fill-in-this-form-with-every-new-issue-submitted.md

 - [ ] Run your program outside of your debugger (from a command line)
 - [ ] Searched through Issues (open and closed) to see if already reported Issues.PySimpleGUI.org
 - [ ] Have upgraded to the latest release of PySimpleGUI on PyPI (lastest official version)
-- [ ] Tried using the PySimpleGUI.py file on GitHub.
+- [ ] Tried running the Development Build.
 Your problem may have already been fixed but not released

 #### Detailed Description